Stanley Kubrick died in 1999 shortly after completing his final film “Eyes Wide Shut”.

 A couple of years ago I watched a documentary called “Stanley Kubrick’s Boxes”.
 Made in 2008 a Journalist was invited to come over to Kubrick's widow's house and examine over 1000 huge boxes that Kubrick had stored away.
 There was so much material here that it took up half the property.

 Each box contained memorabilia from film sets, fan letters, set shots, scripts and other related equipment.
-Instead of the paltry 45-minute documentary that we eventually saw, you could have made an episode about each box, about how every prop was meticulously researched and every set shot was thoroughly prepared and imaginatively lighted.
+Instead of the paltry 45-minute documentary that we eventually saw, you could have made an episode about each box, about how he meticulously researched every prop and every set shot was thoroughly prepared and imaginatively lighted.

 Kubrick was a perfectionist you see.
 That’s why his films took so long to make.
 “The Shining” was five years in the making.

-They would not be half baked, and half finished like the bridge above.
+They would certainly not be half baked, and half finished like the bridge above.
 What!
 You didn't notice!